AliBeikmohammadi/TA/README.md

   --d D                debug_level; default 0 0:nothing print 1:print average result over runs, 2:print result after end of each episode, 3:print all information, like actions and reward in each state
   --save_dir SAVE_DIR  Save Directory; default ./Results/RandomWalk/
 ```
+### OPTIMAL CONTROL PROBLEMS WITH CONSTRAINTS: Optimal Temperature Control with Constraint
+> The script below runs a new test on the Optimal Temperature Control with Constraint environment with customized settings.
 ```
 python Optimal_Temperature_Control_with_Constraint.py -h